anyscale/madewithml.github.io/docs/courses/mlops/product.md

 ### Overview

 > Describe the feature/problem at a high level.
-This is the section where you’re setting the scene for someone new to the topic so avoid getting into the details until you reach the sections further below.
+This is the section where you’re setting the scene for someone new to the topic, so avoid getting into the details until you reach the sections further below.

 We are a service that has content (with tags) with a rudimentary search mechanism that involves searching by tags.
 Recently, there has been an increase in complaints pertaining to the search and discovery experience.
 Upon further investigation, the vast majority of the complaints are a result of content having insufficient or irrelevant tags.